TurnOfAFriendlyCard/Domoticz-GPSLogger-Plugin/README.md

 3. `Battery`:  Charging percentage of the battery of the user.
 4. `Distance`: Distance in minutes of the actual location to the fence (to implement in future).
 5. `Speed`:    Speed in kilometers / hour of the user.
+6. `Map`:      Hyperlink to show the location on a map (separate window will be opened).
-6. `RawData`:  Data which is captured from the GPSLogger app.
+7. `RawData`:  Data which is captured from the GPSLogger app.
 This device is hidden (only in devices tab).

 ## INSTALLATION / SETUP
 ### A. Plugin